DewaineHale/my-digital-history-project/pages/essay-01.md

 ## Introduction

-My project will be on international trade over the century.
+My project will be on *international trade over the century*.
 I think this subject is very interesting.
 I look forward to learning how international trade affects the global economy.

 Leave an empty line between headings and paragraphs.